 This is where it all starts.
 Why do you really buy a gift?
 Is it to make your presence felt?
 Is it to lay a ground for mischievous reasons, or is it because everyone else is doing it?

-A gift is a symbolic gesture which reflects the inner you.
+A gift is a symbolic gesture that reflects the inner you.
 The decision to give a gift must come from the HEART.
-It is about the love, the care and genuine wishes you have for the person you are buying a gift for.
+It is about the love, care, and genuine wishes you have for the person you are buying a gift for.